uniclau/SimpleFile/README.md

 SimpleFile
 ==========

-SimpleFile is a Cordova/Phonegap plugin that lets you read and write files from the filesystem.
+SimpleFile is a Cordova plugin that lets you read and write files from the filesystem.

 You can also create/remove directories, extract the URI from a file and download remote content to a file.